Tenth Acre Farm is named after my first micro-farm in the suburbs of Cincinnati, Ohio. The size of the property was one-tenth of an acre (0.10-acre)!

 Subscribe to the Tenth Acre Farm Newsletter

-The Tenth Acre Farm newsletter includes featured posts and trending articles on topics like permaculture, edible landscaping, organic gardening, and micro-farming.
+The Tenth Acre Farm newsletter includes featured and trending articles on topics like permaculture, edible landscaping, organic gardening, and micro-farming.
 Here is what the newsletter looks like.

 Join the thousands of micro-farmers who already receive the newsletter, and get my FREE 19-page Guide to Organic Soil Amendments when you subscribe.
 Discover which soil amendments will catapult your garden to the next level!